Understanding Mustang Exhaust Systems

 Do I Need MIL Eliminators?

-MIL (Malfunction Indication Light) eliminators are used when an off-road mid-pipe (no catalytic convertors) is installed.
+MIL (Malfunction Indication Light) eliminators are used when an off-road mid-pipe (no catalytic converters) is installed.
 Your car’s computer is programmed to work with cats on the car.
 When you remove them, the check engine light will come on because of the readings that the car’s computer is receiving from the rear oxygen sensors.
 The MIL’s essentially trick the car’s computer into thinking that the cats are on the car and that the oxygen sensors are performing properly.
 MIL eliminators will not bypass a malfunctioning oxygen sensor.
-They will only shut off the “check engine” light when installed on properly functioning O2 sensors.
+They will only shut off the "check engine" light when installed on properly functioning O2 sensors.

 Do I Need to Purchase Exhaust Hangers?